SlicerProstate/SliceTracker-guide/docs/user_guide/bx_tracking.md

 # Intra-procedural tracking of targets

 Intra-procedural phase of the workflow is driven by the intra-procedural image data.
 The sequence of processing steps and the corresponding types of image series is the following:
 1. Z-frame calibration: in this step, z-frame device attached to the transperineal biopsy template is registered with the coordinate frame of the scanner.
+In AMIGO, Z-frame image series will have the name "AX TSE T2 COVER TEMPLATE".
 2. Registration of the pre-procedural T2-weighted series to the intra-procedural imaging and re-identification of the planned target locations.
+In AMIGO, initial, high-resolution intra-procedural T2-weighted image will have the name "AXIAL T2 COVER PROSTATE".
 3. Tracking of the biopsy targets in the needle confirmation scans and visualization of the needle path.
+In AMIGO, needle confirmation images will be called either "AX TSE T2 GUIDANCE FOR NEEDLE" (T2-weighted images) or "AX 3D VIBE".

 ## Z-frame calibration